nanichintu/Blink_Analysis/README.md

 ## 📣 Contact

-For queries, suggestions, or collaboration, feel free to reach out to the project owner.
+For queries, suggestions, or collaboration, feel free to reach out to me .

 ---